johnrearden/pa-data-driven-design/README.md

 Note also that the FW can be used in the Range Equation.

 ### MEW (Empty weight, a.k.a Manufacturer's Empty Weight )
-The Empty weight would be interesting to plot against **Year of first flight** and **Aircraft Structure** (see Outlook-chapter)
+The Empty weight would be interesting to plot against **Year of first flight** and **Aircraft Structure** (see Outlook-chapter) to see if, with new modern material and buildung techniques" the airplanes have become lighter.
+For this such a study it is important to use MEW rather than AUW.

 <br>
 <img src="image_readme/equations/eq_mew.png" alt="Equation for" style="width: 50%;"/>
 <br>

 ### AUW (Gross weight, a.k.a All-Up Weight)
-The All-up Weight have a strong correlation with **Wing area** since the Lifting force that the wing produces need to counteract the weight and Wing Area is part of the lift equation (see Outlook-chapter) but also Wing Span (albeit Aspect ratios vary)
+The All-up Weight have a strong correlation with **Wing area** (as do MEW of course however AUW is the more appropriate feature here) since the Lifting force that the wing produces need to counteract the weight and Wing Area is part of the lift equation (see Outlook-chapter) but also Wing Span (albeit Aspect ratios vary)

 Note also that the AUW can be used in the Range Equation.